Find a Partner Organisation

 A suitable lead partner organization might be your local community center, community group, a local food business, a local charity, supermarket, local authority, shopping centre, school, university or any organization that is passionate about the issue of food waste and is willing to help you overcome some of the administrative obstacles to getting your Fridge up and running.

 The lead organization doesn't necessarily have to be involved in the day to day running of the Fridge and you can limit the host organization’s liability by taking responsibility for providing a professionally-run and clean fridge.
-Arrange a meeting with your local Environmental Health Officer as early as possible.
-They will be able to provide advice based on your needs and the site, and help you shape your guidelines.
+Arrange a meeting with your local Environmental Health Officer.
+If you are outside of the UK, identify your local food safety inspection body as early as possible.
+They will be able to provide advice based.

 Select your Location